1 Introduction

 No historical sources give the name of the wife of Ornytion, son of Sisyphus.

-However, it is assumed that Ornytion's wife was Peirene, mother of his two sons, Leches and Cenchrias, who gave their names to the outer harbors of Corinth.
-[47]
+However, it is assumed that Ornytion's wife was Peirene, mother of his two sons, Leches and Cenchrias, who gave their names to the outer harbor of Corinth.
+[49]

 Pausanias reports that Peirene's father was Oebalus and that she was the daughter of the river god Achelous.
 [50]

-In 1237 BC, Ornytion led the Corinthians on a journey to accompany Jason to help him settle there.
-During the expedition, Ornytion married Peirene, daughter of Oebalus, son of Telon, who lived near the river Achelous in Acarnaia.[49]
+In 1237 BC, Ornytion led the Corinthians in Jason's campaign.
+During the campaign, Ornytion married Peirene, daughter of Oebalus, son of Telon, who lived near the Achelous River in Acarnaia.
+[51]

 4.9 Age of Ornytion, son of Sisyphus